zeinalamah/zeinalamah/README.md

 ## About Me

 I wrote my first batch script at 15 and my first C++ program at 16, sparking a lifelong passion for technology and problem-solving.
-While I initially pursued a BS in computer science, I transitioned to finance, earning a BA in Finance and an MSc in Finance.
+While I initially pursued a BS in computer science, I transitioned to finance, earning a BA in Finance followed by a MSc in Finance.
 My fascination with automation and programmable money inspired me to combine programming with finance, reigniting my skills as a self-taught developer and blending technical expertise with strategic insight.

 Exploring cryptoassets led me to pursue a master’s in applied economics, where I deepened my interest in data analysis and visualization.
-As a research assistant, I implemented econometric techniques and tackled data-intensive projects, which strengthened my passion for uncovering insights through analytics and visualization.
+As a research assistant, I implemented econometric techniques and tackled data-intensive projects, which strengthened my interest in uncovering insights through analytics and visualization.

-Today, I’m a strategic business consultant and data analyst specializing in delivering actionable insights through data-driven strategies.
-My expertise includes data cleaning, visualization, and econometric modeling, utilizing tools like Python and Stata to solve complex challenges for startups and corporations.
-From streamlining processes to driving strategic growth, I focus on creating measurable impact and innovative solutions.
+Today, I am pursuing a PhD in Economics, as I seek to deepen my understanding of real world mechanics spanning from the financial system to firm strategies.
+I am also constantly eager to further develop my programming skills, as I expand my skillset to accomodate more computational and quantitative methods.

 I’m committed to continuous learning and applying a multidisciplinary approach to solve real-world problems.
-Visit my personal website or connect with me on LinkedIn to collaborate on impactful projects.
+Visit my personal [website](zeinalamah.com) or connect with me on LinkedIn to discuss ideas or collaborate on projects.

 ---